abdulrahman1s/Gabriel-bot/README.md

   - any role
   - channel overwrites
 - **All Messages** cannot be enabled while the bot running
-- The best punishment system.
-(What if someone has executed the limit of x?)
+- The best punishment system (What if someone has executed the limit of x?)
   - Reset his roles
   - Mute him for 6 hours
   - Cleanup all channels he has permission/overwrite in